hmcts/et-pet-et1/app/views/guides/markdown/reducing_fees.md

 <a name="applying_for_a_fee_reduction"></a>
 ### Applying for a fee reduction
-Before applying for a reduction in fees you should complete and submit your online application.
+Before applying for a reduction in fees you should complete and submit your online claim.

-You must apply for a reduction in your fees (known as fee remission) within 7 days of submitting your application online.
+You must apply for a reduction in your fees (known as fee remission) within 7 days of submitting your claim online.

-You’ll need to provide evidence or your application will be rejected and you’ll be asked to pay the full fee.
+You’ll need to provide evidence or your claim will be rejected and you’ll be asked to pay the full fee.
 [Download a fee remission form](http://hmctsformfinder.justice.gov.uk/courtfinder/forms/ex160a-from-07-october-eng.pdf).

 If your case reaches a tribunal, you’ll need to apply for help with paying your hearing fee separately.

 ### Reducing fees for groups
-Before applying for a reduction in fees you should complete and submit your online application.
+Before applying for a reduction in fees you should complete and submit your online claim.

-If you’re making a claim with other people against the same employer, within the same online application, then your group will pay a single fee.
+If you’re making a claim with other people against the same employer, within the same online claim, then your group will pay a single fee.

 Individual claimants within a group can apply for fee remission by following the process outlined in the ‘[applying for help with fees](#applying_for_a_fee_reduction)’ section.